coles243/crm/README.md

 # CRM API

 This is a sample Customer Relationship Management (CRM) API built with Go.
-It provides basic functionalities to manage customer data, including creating, reading, and deleting customer records.
+It provides basic functionalities to manage customer data, including creating, reading, updating, and deleting customer records.
 This API is designed to be a simple example that can be used for containerized application deployments or other educational purposes.

 ## Features

 - **Get All Customers**: Retrieve a list of all customers.
 - **Create Customer**: Add a new customer to the database.
 - **Remove Customer**: Delete a customer from the database by ID.
+- **Update Customer**: Update customer by ID.

 ## Endpoints